-For this assignment, you will complete the Missionary Self-Reflection worksheet (in Week 3 of the course website).
-You will reflect on the various aspects of who you are, as well as how they impact your relationships with others-particularly those who differ from you in these areas.
-Specifically, consider your 1) ethnicity/race, 1 2) age, 3) sex/gender, 2 4) socio-economic class, and 5) at least one other category.
+In this assignment, you will reflect on several of these categories, focusing on how they have shaped who you are and how they impact your relationships with others - particularly those who differ from you in these areas.
+The Missionary Self-Reflection worksheet (linked in the assignment on the course site, Module 6) will guide you through the reflection process.

+Specifically, consider your 1) ethnicity/race, 2) age, 3) sex/gender, 4) socio-economic class, and 5) at least one other category.
 Here is an incomplete list of other categories to consider:

 - Christian tradition

 - Other religious background (prior to faith in Christ)

-- Culture1
+- Culture

 - Education level

 - Family wholeness or brokenness

 - Language

 - Marital status

 - Nationality

 - Physical and mental abilities

 - Sexual orientation